alexiscarbillet/ac-electricity/README.md

 - **resistors**: explains the different kind of electrical resistors and their use.

 - **semi-conductors**: about their proprieties and how they are used.

-You can find some explanations about [how electricity was discovered and then used through time](history.md).